 Golden nuggets from the online course

 The course is very short and down-to-earth.
-I picked my favorite tips and tricks to share them with you below.
+I picked my favorite tips and tricks to share with you below.

 - Grinding is widely overlooked, but it’s extremely important.
 It plays a huge role in coffee extraction.
 If you brew with finer grinds, you’ll extract a lot more coffee than with coarser grinds